darrikpuetz/darrikpuetz.github.io/README.md

 # Darrik Puetz
-I am a IT background guy with a passion for sports and cars.
+I am an IT background guy with a passion for sports and cars.
 These are my biggest pet peeves.
 Believe this and we will be friends.

 # Growth Mindset